civilix/wsdmoodle-solver/README.md

 ## Description

-This Tampermonkey userscript extracts question text and options (including formulas converted to LaTeX) from Moodle quiz pages.
+This Tampermonkey userscript extracts question text and options from Moodle quiz pages.
 It is intended **strictly for personal note-taking and review purposes** *after* you have legitimately completed the quiz or for studying purposes where permitted.

 ## Important Disclaimers